 Upon arrival, you’ll be greeted with a refreshing shot of sugarcane juice, cold-pressed straight from the stalk into their machine.
 Immediately upon oxidization the color changes to a more pure yellowish tint, so you can tell the fresh juice from its cloudy pale yellow color.
 Below you can see that the bottle on the left is a darker, clearer yellow than the bottle on the right, which is more cloudy and pale.
 The juice on the right was freshly poured as to where the juice on the left had been sitting for around 20 minutes.

 The building where the tastings are conducted used to be the general store for the Del Monte Pineapple Plantation, which was constructed in 1906 and survived for nearly 100 years before being officially shut down in 2006.
 It was a neat feeling to be standing in the very place where plantation workers would get their hair cut or buy a bottle of water or snack before heading back out into the fields to work in the hot sun.
-I felt a deeper connection because my Chinese ancestors immigrated from China to Oahu four generations ago and worked in the sugarcane fields, so perhaps I was walking in the very footsteps of my great, great grandparents.
 Now only 30 acres remain today with 34 different varieties of sugarcane.

 Your tour will begin with a knowledgeable guide who will walk you through the grounds, including the sugarcane fields overlook to the distilling room where the magic happens.

 Most rums are made from molasses, which is the waste of sugar.
 Very few rum makers use raw sugarcane, but Ko Hana is one of them!

 *FUN FACT* During his rule, King Kamehameha planted sugarcane plants along his war path for his soldiers to chew on to keep them hydrated as well as to keep their teeth strong.

 “Ko Hana” = work of the sugarcane